 Specialized Maps Show People Where They Can Use Cryptocurrency

 You probably already know the importance of going through the steps of getting your business verified and making it show up on Google Maps.
 Something useful to know when thinking about accepting crypto at your enterprise is that there are several specialized maps showing the tens of thousands of places worldwide where people can pay with cryptocurrencies.

 Getting your business listed on them is typically a self-service process you can do in a few minutes.
 Some maps also show you where crypto ATMs are located.
-Studying those specifics can help you decide if it’s worthwhile to have one on your premises.
+Studying those specifics can help you decide if having one on your premises is worthwhile.

 Some of your existing customers may use cryptocurrencies as well.
 That’s why it makes sense to publicize your acceptance of those forms of payment on your blog, social media pages, and website.
-Consider how signage such as a window sticker on the front door could inform passersby that you accept some cryptocurrencies, along with more traditional types of payment, such as credit and debit cards.
+Consider how signage such as a window sticker on the front door could inform passersby that you accept some cryptocurrencies, along with more traditional payment types, such as credit and debit cards.

 Most People Use Cryptocurrency for Aboveboard Transactions

 Maybe you’ve seen headlines associating cryptocurrencies with illegal activities like Ponzi schemes, ransomware attacks, and money laundering efforts.
 You might think cryptocurrencies could hurt your business more than help it, given those eyebrow-raising ways that some people use them.